 - I. For proposals that include a residential component, maximize affordability (at a minimum, affordability levels must be compliant with the District's Inclusionary Zoning and D.C.
 Official Code § 10-801, as amended, affordable housing requirements).
-Residential development should include a mixture of unit types and sizes across multiple income levels and affordable units must be substantially similar to market rate units. - II.
+Residential development should include a mixt of unit types and sizes across multiple income levels and affordable units must be substantially similar to market rate units. - II.
 An appropriate amount of parking that reflects the project's proximity to a Metro station and other transportation infrastructure.
 All project amenities, including any rental of parking spaces, should be offered to affordable units on the same terms as offered to the market-rate units. - III.
 A commitment to build to the highest density allowable for the Site. - IV.
-Minimize request for District subsidy. - V. Architectural images of the proposed project to show how it complements the neighborhood character while accommodating necessary uses. - VI.
-High level of streetscape design, including building features that directly link to the sidewalk level, promote a pedestrian-friendly and walkable neighborhood character, and a high degree of visual continuity along street corridors. - VII.
-For proposals that include a retail component, retail serve the neighborhood and broader areas.
+Minimize requests for District subsidy. - V. Architectural images of the proposed project to show how it complements the neighborhood character and commemorate the history of Fletcher-Johnson while accommodating proposed uses. - VI.
+High level of streetscape design, including building features that directly link to the sidewalk level, promote a pedestrianfriendly and walkable neighborhood character, and a high degree of visual continuity along street corridors.

+- VII.
+Proposals that include a retail component are strongly encouraged.
 Proposals that include preferences for District-based businesses, and/or businesses that hire District residents, are strongly encouraged.
-Additionally, Respondents are encouraged to include in their proposals retail space for local and emerging businesses.
+Additionally, Respondents are encouraged to include in their proposals retail space for local and emerging businesses. - VIII.
+Designs that support the sustainability, resource efficiency, and climate resilience goals detailed in Sustainable DC, Clean Energy DC, Climate Ready DC and other related plans are strongly encouraged.